mirror/dd-wrt/src/router/curl/docs/cmdline-opts/write-out.md

 ## `num_certs`
 Number of server certificates received in the TLS handshake.
-Supported only by the OpenSSL, GnuTLS, Schannel and Rustls backends.
+Supported only by the OpenSSL, GnuTLS, Schannel, Rustls and Secure Transport backends.
 (Added in 7.88.0)

 ## `num_connects`
 Number of new connects made in the recent transfer.
 (Added in 7.12.3)